Skathi (moon): Discovery

 An animation of the three images that first depicted Skathi, taken on September 23, 2000.

-Skathi was discovered on September 23, 2000, by Brett J. Gladman, John J. Kavelaars, Jean-Marc Petit, Hans Scholl, Matthew J. Holman, Brian G. Marsden, Phil Nicholson, and Joseph A. Burns.
+Skathi was discovered on September 23, 2000, by Brett J. Gladman, JJ Kavelaars, Jean-Marc Petit, Hans Scholl, Matthew J. Holman, Brian G. Marsden, Phil Nicholson, and Joseph A. Burns.
 The team used images taken by the Canada–France–Hawaii Telescope at the Mauna Kea Observatories.

 At first, Skathi was given the temporary name "S/2000 S 8": the first "S" denotes that Skathi is a satellite (as opposed to, say, a planetary ring), "2000" specifies that it was discovered in the year 2000, the second "S" is assigned because it orbits the planet Saturn, and the number 8 means that it was the eighth such object discovered in that year.

 Skathi's name was specifically chosen to diversify the origins of names given to astronomical objects.
 Most English names for planets are derived from the Roman names for planets, and scientists who have named satellites have tended to follow this pattern.
 Given this context, the historian Jürgen Blunck wrote that Kavelaars "attempted to help astronomical nomenclature to find its way out of its Greco-Romano-Renaissance rut", attempting to assign the newly discovered satellites names "that were both multicultural and Canadian".
 For Skathi he selected a name from Norse mythology, in which Skaði is a giantess who traveled to Asgard to avenge the death of her father.
 Several of Saturn's other satellites (Ijiraq, Kiviuq, Paaliaq, Siarnaq, and Tarqeq) were given names from Inuit mythology.

 When the name of the moon was announced in 2003, it was given as "Skadi", using d as a graphical approximation of the Icelandic letter ð (eth).
 In 2005, the IAU Working Group on Planetary System Nomenclature instead decided to use the transliteration th.

 When Skathi was given its permanent name, it was also assigned the Roman numeral designation Saturn XXVII.